lagua/dforma/readme.md

 ```
 The parameters typically consist of a submit method, that is called when the submit button is pushed, and the initialization data.
 Optionally there is a cancel method.
 The first property of the `data` object is an array of controls.

-NOTE: if the form builder is placed in the DOM, it’s startup method should be called.
+NOTE: if the form builder is placed in the DOM, itï¿½s startup method should be called.

 ## API